Business Continuity Plan Template Guide: Ensure Stability | Wrike

 Step 1: Assemble a business continuity team

 Assemble a business continuity team consisting of employees from various departments and functions, such as IT, operations, finance, and human resources.
-Because these staff members have an understanding of the organization's critical functions, they will be responsible for developing and implementing the BCP template.
+These staff members, who know the organization’s important tasks, will create and put the BCP template into action.

-Also, it is important that the team has the necessary resources and support to carry out their responsibilities effectively.
-This may include providing training and education on business continuity planning and ensuring that the team has access to the necessary tools and technology.
+Also, it is important that the team members have the necessary resources and support to carry out their responsibilities effectively.
+This may involve giving the team training, making sure they have the right tools and technology.

 Step 2: Conduct a risk assessment